 Check out So Beautiful - Breast Cancer Awareness Music Video.
 I Need You to Survive, Hezekiah Walker;

 "If you're struggling tonight, please know you're not alone.
 You matter very much.

 Wanda Nero Butler, Pilgrim; I Need Thee (1987)

 I Will Bless Thee O Lord (Sam Godfrey George)

 We Are Messengers - Magnify; Move (Keep Walkin'), Toby Mac; Overcomer, Madissa; Chain Breaker, Zach Williams; Jesus Will Fix It, Lee Williams; The Power of Your Name (with Darlene Zschech), Lincoln Brewster; Jesus I My Cross Have Taken - Enfield; Majesty (Here I am) Delirious Live Concert; Lauren Daigle, You Say; Aretha Franklin: Precious Lord Take My Hand and What a Friend We Have In Jesus; Dios Esta Aqui on YouTube

-I came across the following Bible verses which reads, "Surely no one lays a hand on a broken man when he cries for help in his distress.
+"Surely no one lays a hand on a broken man when he cries for help in his distress.
 Have I not wept for those in trouble?
 Has not my soul grieved for the poor?"
-(Job 30: 24 & 25, New International Version).
+Job 30: 24 & 25, New International Version Bible

-I close with the following quote: "When my arms cant reach the people close to my heart, I always hug them with my prayers" (What Makes My Heart Sing).
-I add, let us come together in prayer extending our love and/or hugs as well as support and resources however minute it may seem to others in need.
+I close with the following quote: "When my arms can't reach the people close to my heart, I always hug them with my prayers" (What Makes My Heart Sing).
+Let us not just come collectively in prayer but also proactively address the racial inequalities, injustice, and disparities with positive changes.

-To all the families who are grieving the loss of their loved ones, friend(s), a neighbor, or an acquaintance during this period, please accept my condolence.
+To all the families who are grieving the loss of their loved ones, friend(s), a neighbor, or an acquaintance during this turbulent period as we also cope with the coronavirus pandemic, please accept my condolences.